coignetp/whatsbest/README.md

 However, the production stack is different from the development stack.
 Indeed, the free subscriptino on Heroku allows to expose only one `Dockerfile` to be exposed, so when *Whatsbest* is built the backend serves the frontend with `fs := http.FileServer(http.Dir("./web/dist"))` and `http.Handle("/", fs)`.
 This is why there is a `-dev` option when starting the golang backend.

 ### Backend
-If you use the `-dev` flag when starting the golang backend, it **delete** the last `tournament.db`.
+If you use the `-dev` flag when starting the golang backend, it won't load the frontend itself.
-When you do not use this flag, the backend will consider that the frontend is already built in `backend/web/dist`.

 ## Sample
+**OUTDATED**
 In order to have a sample database, there is a sample db file`backend/tournament.db.sample`.
 You can rename it `tournament.db` to have a tournament when the application starts.
 Do not forget **not** to use `-dev` flag if you already have a `tournament.db` file.
 The sample tournament has the id *857454736*, so you can access it at `/mash/331bb890`.